nmoedas/SVP_routine-MESA_implementation/README.md

 # SVP_routine-MESA_implementation
 SVP routine for implementation in mesa-r12778.
-T

 This is the SVP routine provided by Alecian & LeBlanc (2020) in (https://gradsvp.obspm.fr/index.html) that I implemented in MESA (Modules for Experiments in Stellar Astrophysics, mesa-r12778).